B1llyWL/Clicker/README.md

 <p align="center">
   A fan project created for Bendy enthusiasts. <br>
   All characters belong to the Joey Drew Studios Inc. <br>
+  Arts versions of characters are taken from Pinterest. <br>
   The sound tracks don't belong to me.
-They were found on the internet.
+They were found on the Internet.
 </p>